Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.

 Letting go is not giving up.
-Letting go is surrendering any obsessive attachment to particular people, outcomes, and situations.
-Surrender means showing up in your life with the intention to be your best self, and to do the best you know how, without expecting life to always go your way.
-Have goals, have dreams, take purposeful action, and build great relationships, but detach from what life must look like every step of the way.
+Letting go is surrendering any obsessive attachments to particular outcomes and situations.
+Surrender means showing up in your life with the intention to be your best, and to do the best you know how, without expecting life to always go your way.
+Have goals, have dreams, take purposeful action, and build solid relationships, but detach from what life must look like every step of the way.

 The energy of someone aspiring to create something wonderful, teamed with this kind of surrender, is far more powerful and rewarding than someone determined to create outcomes with a desperate must-have mentality.
-Surrender brings inner peace and awareness, and lest we forget that our outer lives are a reflection of our inner state of being.
+Surrender brings inner calmness, awareness, and understanding… and lest we forget that our outer lives are a reflection of our inner state of being.

-So, let’s start by reminding ourselves of some things we typically hold on to long after it’s time to let go…
+Thus, let’s remind ourselves of some things we typically attach to long after it’s time to let go, so we can loosen our grip on them before the end of the year:

 Try to use frustration and inconvenience to motivate you rather than annoy you.
 You are in control of the way you look at life.
 Instead of getting angry, find the lesson.
 In place of envy, feel admiration.
 In place of worry, take action.
 In place of doubt, have faith.
 Remember that your response is always more powerful than your present circumstance.
 A small part of your life is decided by completely uncontrollable circumstances, while the vast majority of your life is decided by your responses.
 Where you ultimately end up is heavily dependent on how you play the hands you’ve been dealt.